zembezn/results-summary-component/README.md

 - [Author](#author)
 - [Acknowledgments](#acknowledgments)

-**Note: Delete this note and update the table of contents based on what sections you keep.**

 ## Overview
-In this project I built the results-summary component using styled components, flexbox and react javascript.
+In this project I built the results-summary component using styled components, flexbox, react.
 I populated the content from the provided JSON data file.
 ### The challenge

 Users should be able to: